Who can edit the contents of a hosted feature layer, hosted feature layer view, or hosted table depends on multiple factors.

 These settings cannot be altered on hosted feature layer views.

-4. Scroll to the Feature Layer (Hosted) Settings section.
+- Scroll to the Feature layer (hosted) section.

-5. Under True curves, check or uncheck the appropriate boxes to specify the settings that you require.
+- Under True curves, enable or disable the appropriate toggle button to specify the settings that you require.

-• To prevent all users and clients from editing the geometry of true curve features in the hosted feature layer, uncheck the box next to Allow update of true curves.
+- To prevent all users and clients from editing the geometry of true curve features in the hosted feature layer, disable the toggle button next to Allow update of true curves.

-• To allow updates to the geometry of true curve features, check the box next to Allow update of true curves.
+- To allow updates to the geometry of true curve features, enable the toggle button next to Allow update of true curves.

-• If editing of true curves is allowed, check the box next to Only allow true curve updates by true curve clients to ensure the circular arc features in the hosted feature layer are not overwritten by polygons.
+- If editing of true curves is allowed, enable the toggle button next to Only allow true curve updates by true curve clients to ensure the circular arc features in the hosted feature layer are not overwritten by polygons.

-• If editing of true curves is allowed and you do not need to preserve the features as curves, uncheck the box next to Only allow true curve updates by true curve clients.
+- If editing of true curves is allowed and you do not need to preserve the features as curves, disable the toggle button next to Only allow true curve updates by true curve clients.

-6. Click Save at the bottom of the Settings tab.
+- Click Save at the top of the Settings tab.

 Allow or prevent editing on public layers

-If you try to enable editing on a layer that is shared with the public or if you try to share an editable layer with the public, you will be prevented from doing so unless you enable public data collection.
-This helps avoid accidentally sharing an editable layer with everyone.
-Similarly, if you attempt to share a web map with the public that contains an editable feature layer that does not have public data collection enabled, the feature layer will not be available in the map until you either disable editing on the layer or enable public data collection on the layer.
+If you try to enable editing on a layer or table that is shared with the public or if you try to share an editable layer or table with the public, you will be prevented from doing so unless you enable public data collection.
+This helps avoid accidentally sharing an editable item with everyone.
+Similarly, if you attempt to share a web map with the public that contains an editable feature layer or table that does not have public data collection enabled, the feature layer or table will not be available in the map until you either disable editing on the layer or enable public data collection on the layer or table.

-When you enable the Public Data Collection setting on a hosted feature layer, you essentially approve that layer to be used for public editing.
+When you enable the Public data collection setting on a hosted feature layer or table, you essentially approve that item to be used for public editing.

-When you publish a hosted feature layer or hosted feature layer view with the express purpose of using it to collect data in a public map or app, enable Public Data Collection from a hosted feature layer's Settings tab.
+When you publish a hosted feature layer, hosted feature layer view, or hosted table with the express purpose of using it to collect data in a public map or app, enable Public data collection from the item's Settings tab.

-2. Open the item page for the hosted feature layer.
+- Open the item page for the hosted feature layer or hosted table.

-5. Check Approve this layer to be shared with the public when editing is enabled and click Save.
+- Turn on the Approve this layer to be shared with the public when editing is enabled toggle button and click Save.

-To disable public data collection, you must either stop sharing the layer with the public or disable editing, and then you can uncheck Approve this layer to be shared with the public when editing is enabled on the layer's Settings tab.
+To disable public data collection, you must either stop sharing the item with the public or disable editing, and then you can disable Approve this layer to be shared with the public when editing is enabled on the item's Settings tab.

 Allow offline editing or collaboration

-To allow others to take the hosted feature layer offline and work with it while disconnected from the network, or to share hosted feature layer data as a copy in a distributed collaboration, you must enable synchronization on the hosted feature layer.
+To allow others to take the hosted feature layer or hosted table offline and work with it while disconnected from the network, or to share hosted feature layer or table data as a copy in a distributed collaboration, you must enable synchronization on the item.

-When you enable synchronization, it allows offline editors to get the latest updates to features at the time they connect.
-Any edits they made to features while disconnected are also applied at the time they connect.
-It also allows changes made to the layer in the sending organization of a collaboration to be synchronized to the feature layer in the participating organizations.
+When you enable synchronization, it allows offline editors to get the latest updates to data at the time they connect.
+Any edits they made to the data while disconnected are also applied at the time they connect.
+It also allows changes made to the item in the sending organization of a collaboration to be synchronized to the feature layer or table in the participating organizations.

-2. Open the item page for the hosted feature layer.
+- Open the item page for the hosted feature layer or hosted table.

-5. Click Save at the bottom of the Settings tab.
+- Click Save at the top of the Settings tab.

-• If synchronization is enabled, you can append new features to the hosted feature layer but not update existing features using the Update Data option on the layer's item page.
+- If synchronization is enabled, you can append new features or rows to the hosted feature layer or table but not update existing features or rows using the Update data option on the item page.

 Caution: